vboughner/interview-wizard/README.md

 ## InterviewWizard

 This is a full-stack application, but only the source for the frontend is found here.
-Using Angular2 for the front-end (user interface), and Firebase for the backend (data storage and authentication).
+It uses Angular2 for the front-end (user interface), and Firebase for the backend (data storage and authentication).

 Interview Wizard is under development by Van Boughner, and is mainly intended to be useful for storing interview questions, and for demonstrating an ability to create single page applications.

-Running instance this application can be found at http://interview-wizard.com
+Running instance of this application can be found at http://interview-wizard.com

 Some of this project is boiler-plate, provided initially by the Angular2 CLI.
 Files that were added and modified are: README.md, src/index.html, and everything under src/app.